-No. However, you may wish to speak with a lawyer about a personal directive when preparing other planning tools such as an Enduring Power of Attorney and a Will.
+No. However, you may wish to speak with a lawyer, tax advisor or financial planner about other planning tools (such as an Enduring Power of Attorney and a Will).

-- An Enduring Power of Attorney allows you to appoint someone to look after your money, property and financial affairs when you are not mentally capable of making financial and property decisions, or if you wish them to assist you with your financial affairs when you are still capable.
-It is only in effect when you are alive. - A Will allows you to set out how you want your personal, property and financial assets handled after you die.
+- An Enduring Power of Attorney or Power of Attorney allows you to give someone authority to act on your behalf to look after or assist you with your financial affairs and property.
+An Enduring Power of Attorney may be effective when you do not have capacity to make financial and property decisions due to illness or disability.
+A Power of Attorney usually take effect during specific circumstances when you are not able to sign legal documents or carry our your financial and property affairs.
+However, a Power of Attorney will not be effective if you become incapacitated.
+Both these documents are only in effect when you are alive and should be considered complimentary documents to a Personal Directive - A Will allows you to set out how you want your personal, property and financial assets handled after you die.
 A Will takes effect when you die.